aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap13_2.PNG)

 ### Problems faced in this chapter
--Making changes in IssueList.
+1)Making changes in IssueList.

--Understanding how pagination works.
+2)Understanding how pagination works.

 ## Chapter12